 The frequency response of the Octopus is surprisingly even, leaning towards being a little extra generous, but evenly distributed in the bass department.

 The super tweeter is upgraded from the Triton design to a pro audio Eminence horn tweeter attenuated with an L-pad.
 The sound of this tweeter configuration, supported by a Solen capacitor is superb.
 The L-pad is barely needed as the four 8" full range drivers collectively approach the efficiency of the horn tweeter.

-The Octopus speaker is geared towards two different markets that are intrinsically united.
-In a sense, to the audiophile crowd, a speaker like the Octopus requires no introduction.
+The Octopus speaker is geared towards two different consumer markets that are intrinsically united.
+To the audiophile crowd, a speaker like the Octopus requires no introduction.
 High Efficiency speaker enthusiasts of golden age equipment have always looked towards professional equipment from those times.
-Yet the Octopus is built to the same (or better) specifications than the high efficiencyspeaker cabinets of times past.
+Yet the Octopus is built to better specifications than the high efficiency speaker cabinets from the old days.

-Overall, considered simply as a HiFi speaker (though it could get much louder if you need it to!), this is one of the most beautiful sounding speakers I have been able to develop at any price point.
+Overall, considered simply as a HiFi speaker (though it could get much louder if you need it to!), this is one of the most beautiful sounding speakers I have been able to develop in my career.
 The combination of efficiency and power handling in this design is an incredible space I welcome you to explore with capable amplification.
 Tube amplifiers, solid state, and digital amplifiers alike are all well suited to the Octopus.
 It will keep grasp of the music no matter what you throw at it.

-If you've ever wondered what a real 98db efficient speaker was like, one that makes absolutely prodigious bass without a subwoofer, then look no further than the Octopus.
+If you've ever wondered what a real 101+db efficient speaker was like, one that makes absolutely prodigious bass with or without a subwoofer, then look no further than the Octopus PA/HiFi monsters.